 If a patient is housebound, and therefore unable to attend the diabetic clinic, alternative provision can be made for home visits.

-In addition to the annual diabetic clinic, patients should be seen by the eye screening service each year for a diabetic eye check.
+In addition to the annual diabetic clinic, patients should be seen by the Retinal Eye Screening Service each year for a diabetic eye check.
 This will not be done at the time of the clinic appointment in the surgery.
 A reminder should be sent to your home address when an annual review is due.
 This service is now a mobile screening service.

 Other Things to Remember

 If you take tablets or insulin to help control your blood sugar, you are entitled to a prescription exemption certificate, which enables you to get all your prescriptions for free (not just those that relate to your diabetes).

 You must notify DVLA if you are started on tablets for diabetes control, or insulin.
 This does not mean that you will have your licence taken away, but they do need to know about your condition.
 HGV and PSV drivers should ask the doctor or nurse when to notify DVLA.

 • Diabetes UK